Back to California

 Program for Missing and Murdered Indigenous People

-This law establishes a program within the Department of Justice to assist in finding missing or murdered Indigenous people, improve communication between agencies, and report on these cases annually until January 1, 2029.
+This law establishes a program within the Department of Justice to help find missing or murdered Indigenous people, support their families, and report on these cases until January 1, 2029.

 What This Bill Does

-• Establishes a Missing and Murdered Indigenous Persons Justice Program inside the Department of Justice.
+• Establishes a new program inside the Department of Justice called the Missing and Murdered Indigenous Persons Justice Program.

-• Facilitates collaboration and acts as a liaison between tribal victims’ families, tribal governments, and federal, tribal, state, and out-of-state law enforcement agencies regarding cases involving missing or murdered Indigenous people in California.
+• Makes the program work with tribal victims' families, tribal governments, and different law enforcement agencies to help solve cases involving missing or murdered Indigenous people in California.

-• Requires the program to submit an annual report containing data on cases involving missing and murdered Indigenous persons until January 1, 2029.
+• Requires the program to submit an annual report about these cases until January 1, 2029.

 Who It Names or Affects